 Inside the Mind of an Extreme Introvert: What No One Really Sees

-To be an extreme introvert means more than just wanting to be alone.
-It has to do with controlling emotions, being sensitive to energy, and continuously balancing protection and connection inside oneself.
+To be an extreme introvert is more than just wanting to be alone.
+It’s about regulating emotions and energy and always staying on the line between protection and connection within yourself.

 What Is an Extreme Introvert?